Why is my heat pump freezing up

 2. 2

-Make sure the defrost cycle is working properly to melt ice buildup on the coils.
+If the defrost cycle is malfunctioning, try resetting it according to the manufacturer's instructions.
+This can help melt any ice buildup on the outdoor coil.

 Frequently Asked Questions